AXErunners/dev-docs/docs/setting-up-your-environment.md

 #### Preview Small Text Changes

-Simple text changes can be previewed live on axe-docs.github.io.
+Simple text changes can be previewed live on dev-docs.
 You only need to click anywhere on the page and hold your mouse button for one second.
 You'll then be able to edit the page just like a document.
 Changes will be lost as soon as the page is refreshed.